 Surf reports are a result of swell and wind chart analysis.
-Tracking the direction, strength and duration of incoming waves and winds is a key variable for surf forecasters.
+Tracking the direction, strength and duration of incoming waves and winds are key components for surf forecasters.

-The best swell conditions for great surfing sessions can be easily spotted by everyone.
-You don't need to be a professional weather forecaster in order to understand how, when and where is the best surf spot for surfing waves.
+The best swell conditions for great surfing sessions can be spotted by everyone.
+You don't need to be a professional weather forecaster in order to understand how, when, and where the best spot is for surfing waves.

-Waves are a result of the energy applied by winds on the surface of the sea water.
-The large areas affected by the winds on the oceans are called fetch and are in constant mutation.
+Waves are a result of the energy applied by winds on the surface of the seawater.
+The large areas affected by the winds on the oceans are called fetch, and fetch is in constant mutation.

-When we look at a swell chart, we see circular colored fetch with the correspondent significant wave height.
-The edges of the fetch will hit our shores in a matter of hours or days.
-But, can we calculate when will the ground swell reach the shoreline?
+When we look at a swell chart, we see circular colored fetch with corresponding significant wave height.
+The edges of the fetch will usually reach our shores in a matter of hours or days.
+But can we calculate exactly when the ground swell will reach the shoreline?

 2500 nautical miles X (15 seconds of wave period X 1.5) = 111.1 hours

 The swell will hit the shores in 111.1 hours, which means 4.6 days.
-In four and half days the swell we wanted to track, may offer pristine surfing conditions to your local spot.
+In four and half days, the swell we have been tracking might just bring pristine surfing conditions to our local spot.

 Discover the Wave Height Forecast charts where you can find favorable swell and fetch.